-In accordance with Section 38 of the NHRA, an independent heritage consultant was appointed by J Paul van Wyk Urban Economist to conduct a cultural heritage assessment to determine if the proposed development of the estate would have an impact on any sites, features or objects of cultural heritage significance.
+In accordance with Section 38 of the NHRA, an independent heritage consultant was appointed by the Delta BEC to conduct a cultural heritage assessment to determine if the proposed housing development would have an impact on any sites, features or objects of cultural heritage significance.

-The cultural landscape qualities of the region is made up of a pre-colonial element consisting of very limited Stone Age and Iron Age occupation, as well as a much later colonial (farmer) component, which eventually gave rise to an urban component.
+The cultural landscape qualities of the region is made up of a pre-colonial element consisting of very limited Stone Age and Iron Age occupation, as well as a much later colonial (farmer) component, which eventually gave rise to an urban and industrial (mining) component.